joelverhagen/registry/docs/designs/2025-09-crypto-agility.md

 The allowed values for this new parameter will match the supported `k=` values, i.e. `ed25519` and `ecdsap384`.

-The `-algorithm` parameter will be optional and default to `ed25519` for backwards compatibility.
+The `-algorithm` parameter will be optional and default to `ed25519` for backward compatibility.

 The authentication code will parse the provided private key bytes using the [`ParseRawPrivateKey`](https://pkg.go.dev/crypto/ecdsa#ParseRawPrivateKey) function in the `crypto/ecdsa` standard library package.